ibm-cloud-docs/apps/tutorials/tutorial_mendix_getting_started.md

 ## Continuing the Mendix development and deployment lifecycle
 {: #dev-lifecycle-mendix}

 Mendix is a low-code authoring environment.
-The development lifecycle requires you to open your project in the Mendix Modeler desktop application.
+The development lifecycle requires you to open your project in the Mendix Modeler desktop app.

-1. From your {{site.data.keyword.cloud_notm}} application, click **Edit on Mendix**.
+1. From your {{site.data.keyword.cloud_notm}} app, click **Edit on Mendix**.
 2. In the Mendix web portal, click **Edit in Desktop Modeler**.
-  The Mendix application is opened in the desktop modeler.
+  The Mendix app is opened in the desktop modeler.
 3. Edit your Mendix app, and save your changes.
-4. Use the Mendix Desktop Modeler application's **Run** menu, and select the **Run** option.
+4. Use the Mendix Desktop Modeler app's **Run** menu, and select the **Run** option.
   The deployment package is created and uploaded to Mendix.
-After the deployment package is created, you can deploy your application to {{site.data.keyword.cloud_notm}}.
+After the deployment package is created, you can deploy your app to {{site.data.keyword.cloud_notm}}.
-5. To deploy your Mendix application, go back to your **App details** page on {{site.data.keyword.cloud_notm}}, and click **Deploy**.
+5. To deploy your Mendix app, go back to your **App details** page on {{site.data.keyword.cloud_notm}}, and click **Deploy**.
-  This action starts your application's DevOps toolchain, which pulls the latest deployment from Mendix and deploys it to your target environment.
-After the deployment is complete, the latest version of your application automatically starts and becomes available.
+  This action starts your app's DevOps toolchain, which pulls the latest deployment from Mendix and deploys it to your target environment.
+After the deployment is complete, the latest version of your app automatically starts and becomes available.

-All Mendix applications are to be deployed to {{site.data.keyword.cloud_notm}} by clicking **Configure continuous delivery** in the **App details** page on {{site.data.keyword.cloud_notm}}.
+All Mendix apps are to be deployed to {{site.data.keyword.cloud_notm}} by clicking **Configure continuous delivery** in the **App details** page on {{site.data.keyword.cloud_notm}}.
 Don't manually invoke Mendix toolchains through the IBM DevOps interface.
 Launching toolchains manually through the DevOps interface might result in a failed deployment due to a lack of required metadata that is critical for Mendix deployments.
-Depending on the state of your application, either a failure during the DevOps toolchain launch, or an error in the deployed application, might occur.
+Depending on the state of your app, either a failure during the DevOps toolchain launch, or an error in the deployed app, might occur.

-If you manually launch a toolchain and experience a failure, you can restore your application deployment by clicking **Configure continuous delivery** in the **App details** page on {{site.data.keyword.cloud_notm}}.
-This action triggers a complete DevOps flow for the Mendix application, which includes the required metadata.
+If you manually launch a toolchain and experience a failure, you can restore your app deployment by clicking **Configure continuous delivery** in the **App details** page on {{site.data.keyword.cloud_notm}}.
+This action triggers a complete DevOps flow for the Mendix app, which includes the required metadata.
 {: tip}

 ## Optional: Configuring {{site.data.keyword.cos_full_notm}}
 {: #mendix-cos}

-Some users might want to configure their deployed Mendix application to use {{site.data.keyword.cos_full}} for persistent storage and file uploads. {{site.data.keyword.cos_full_notm}} is an S3-compatible object storage service.
-To take advantage of S3-compatible file storage, Mendix applications must define the following environment variables to access a {{site.data.keyword.cos_full_notm}} instance, after they have configured continuous delivery:
+Some users might want to configure their deployed Mendix app to use {{site.data.keyword.cos_full}} for persistent storage and file uploads. {{site.data.keyword.cos_full_notm}} is an S3-compatible object storage service.
+To take advantage of S3-compatible file storage, Mendix apps must define the following environment variables to access a {{site.data.keyword.cos_full_notm}} instance, after they have configured continuous delivery:

 * `S3_ACCESS_KEY_ID` - the S3 Key, which is part of {{site.data.keyword.cos_full_notm}} credentials
 * `S3_SECRET_ACCESS_KEY` - the S3 secret key, which is part of {{site.data.keyword.cos_full_notm}} credentials